sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create symbolic link to /bin/ls named _ls_ in current dir
+Copy new or newer versions of HTML files from current dir to parent of working dir